mindspore-ai/docs/docs/mindinsight/docs/source_en/performance_tuning_guide.md

 #### Feed Mode

 Step 1：Please jump to the `step interval` tab on the `data preparation details` page to see how the size curve changes in the host queue.
-If the size in this queue is 0 in most cases, indicating that the data processing is a performance bottleneck, please refer to step 2 and continue to locate which operator should be optimized, otherwise the process of obtaining data from the iterator of the dataset module and sending it to device is a performance bottleneck, and users can continue to confirm in the following two steps:
+If the size in this queue is 0 in most cases, indicating that the data processing is a performance bottleneck, please refer to step 2 and continue to locate which operation should be optimized, otherwise the process of obtaining data from the iterator of the dataset module and sending it to device is a performance bottleneck, and users can continue to confirm in the following two steps:

 - Make sure if there is time-consuming custom logic in the script after getting data from the iterator of the dataset module, such as additional data cleaning, conversion, etc(MindInsight can not obtain the time spent by the customized logic and the user is required to obtain the duration manually).
 If so, the user is required to optimize for this custom logic.
 Code is shown below: